If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 the historic column.

-Old Town Hall (Staroměstská Radnice)
+Old Town Hall (Staroměstská radnice)

-which is situated on the southwest corner of the Square, is actually a fusion of buildings, each with a slightly different
+which is situated on the southwest corner of the square, is actually a fusion of buildings, each with a slightly different

 architectural style.
 The earliest dates from the 14th century when King John of Luxembourg agreed to a modest dwelling